La Fouine: 2014: Team BS

 Team BS was a project and a hip hop collective of La Fouine launched in 2013, and an initiative of La Fouine's record label Banlieue Sale, "BS" denoting actually the record label they work in.
 The collective was made up of acts La Fouine, Fababy, Sultan and the vocalist Sindy the latter from the French television series Popstars where la Fouine was one of the judges.
 French producer Pascal Lemaire known as DJ Skalp / Skalpovich was also part of the collective.

 In 2013, Team BS had a debuting charting success with the self-titled single "Team BS" (alternatively known as "Vrai frères").
 The release was accompanied by a music video.
 In January 2014, Team BS came up with a follow-up single "Case départ".

+2024–present: Recent projects

+Following the release of his album XXI in 2021, La Fouine continued his musical career with the mixtape Capitale du Crime Radio in 2024 and the album État des Lieux in 2025.
+In early 2026, he was seen at various events and collaborative projects, maintaining his presence as a leading figure in French hip hop.

 Clashes

 With Kamelancien

 Early 2005, La Fouine responded with his title "Ferme ta gueule" to Kamelancien who attacked him as "twisted face" in the song "Reste vrai".
 Kamelancien soon turned up with his new response titled "Crise Cardiaque" and openly threatened him on a TV programme.
 This clash between the two Moroccan rappers, was a sort of clash with completely different style, one from Oujda and representing the Val-de-Marne and the other a native of Casablanca, representing the Yvelines.
 In 2011 the two rappers were reconciled and performed the song "Vécu" seen over 16 million times on YouTube.
 In May 2011, La Fouine invited Kamelancien to his concert at the Zenith in Paris to officially end their clash.